syncfusion-content/javascript-docs/js/Invoking-Methods.md

 # Invoking Methods

-The functions can be invoked the same way the properties are accessed.
+The methods can be invoked the same way as the properties are accessed.
 The following syntaxes defines the ways to invoke the public methods of the widgets.

 {% highlight js %}